gkhaburzaniya/pyscript-docs/docs/user-guide/configuration.md

 ### Files

 The `files` option fetches arbitrary content from URLs onto the filesystem available to Python, and emulated by the browser.
-Just map a valid URL to a destination filesystem path.
+Map a valid URL to a destination filesystem path.

 The following JSON and TOML are equivalent: